nyxn-ai/nyxn-vscode-extension/README.md

 - "Search for all functions that use the 'fetch' API in this project"
 - "Show me all errors in the current file"
 - "Create a new file with a basic Express server setup"
+- "Check the current Git status and show me what files have changed"
+- "Create a new branch called 'feature/new-component'"
+- "Commit all changes with message 'Add new feature'"
+- "Show me the last 5 commits in this repository"

 ## Development